Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

 \subsection{Distribution of attacks prevented}

 Table~\ref{tab:attacks_prev} shows the distribution of attacks prevented by subjects in each group.
-We observe that, on average subjects in the EC and LC groups prevent more attacks compared to others.
-Based on a survey analysis, we found that none of the traits like computer anxiety, computer confidence, computer liking, intuition or neuroticism were correlated to the number of attacks prevented in all groups. \\
+We observe that, on average subjects in the EC and LC groups prevent less attacks compared to others.
+However based on 2 sampled t-test, we did not find any statistically significant differences between the groups based on the means of the distributions.
+Based on a survey analysis, we found that none of the traits like computer anxiety, computer confidence, computer liking, intuition or neuroticism were correlated to the number of attacks prevented in all groups.
+The details of the survey analysis is presented in Appendix A in \nameref{sec:appendix}. \\